Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Results

-A more detailed overview of the results is given in \cref{tab:results-vs-data-matrix}.
+A more detailed overview of the results is given in \Cref{tab:results-vs-data-matrix}.
 This table shows each individual work, the associated cluster, the used \gls{tda} method, and the kind of input data used to solve the task.
 The type of input data is extracted from the referenced works.
 The most common data type is time series data, followed by point clouds and scalar fields.
 Additionally, we found also one work employing the \gls{tda} method on textual log files and one on a labeled graph.

-In the remainder of this section, the three identified application clusters are discussed.
+In the following~\Cref{subsec:cluster-1,subsec:cluster-2,subsec:cluster-3}, the identified application clusters are discussed.
 For each area of application, a short description is presented, followed by a brief summary of the associated works.
 For further details on these works, we refer to the original, referenced publications.
+Additionally,\ \Cref{subsec:excluded-works} discusses works encountered during the survey that apply \gls{tda} methods to validate analyses performed by other methods.